curran-vw/template-2/instructions.md

   - If the user has saved the draft and made no further changes, they can simply go back without any prompt.
   - If there are unsaved changes, a popup should ask whether to **Save** or **Exit Without Saving**.

+### 10. Email History
+The **Email History** page serves as a central hub for managing and tracking all emails sent by the Welcome Agent in the users current workspace.
+It is accessible from both the main workspace and individual agent views.

+#### Key Features:

+1. **Sidebar Navigation Item**
+   - A new menu item, **Email History**, will be added to the workspace sidebar.
+   - This page displays the full email history for the entire workspace.

+2. **Agent-Specific Email History**
+   - Users can view email history for specific agents by clicking on the **ellipsis menu** (`...`) in the "View All Agents" tab.
+   - A new option, **View Email History**, will be added between "Edit" and "Delete" in the dropdown menu.
+   - When clicked, the user will be redirected to the **Email History** page filtered for that specific agent.

+3. **Email History Table**
+   - **Overview**: The table displays all emails sent by the Welcome Agent, with the following columns:
+     - **Email Address**: The recipient's email address.
+     - **Status**: The current status of the email (e.g., Sent, Under Review, Denied).
+     - **Date**: The date and time the email was processed.
+   - **Statuses**:
+     - **Sent**: Email was successfully sent.
+     - **Under Review**: Email is awaiting manual approval.
+     - **Denied**: Email was reviewed and denied.
+   - **Actions for Under Review Emails**:
+     - Button with Check and says "Approve": Sends the email immediately.
+     - Button with X and says "Deny": Marks the email as denied and prevents it from being sent.
+     - Both will change the status of the email to "Sent" or "Denied" respectively.

+4. **User Flow for Review Option**:
+   - When **Review All Emails Before Sending** is enabled:
+     - Emails are queued as "Under Review."
+     - Users can navigate to the Email History page to approve or deny emails.
+   - When **Review All Emails Before Sending** is disabled:
+     - All emails are sent automatically and marked as "Sent" in the Email History table.

+### 11. Additional Settings
+The "Additional Settings" section is accessible as a collapsible card within the configuration drawer of the Welcome Agent.
+These settings allow users to customize the agent's behavior.
+Each option can be toggled on or off using switches for easy control.

+#### Settings Options:

+1. **Skip Generic Email Addresses**
+   - **Description**: When enabled, the Welcome Agent will skip processing signups that use basic email providers (e.g., Gmail, Yahoo, Yopmail).
+   - **Purpose**: Ensures the agent only runs for users who sign up with professional domain-based emails.
+   - **How it Works**:
+     - If enabled, any signup using a basic email provider is ignored by the agent.
+     - If disabled, all signups are processed regardless of the email provider.

+2. **Review All Emails Before Sending**
+   - **Description**: When enabled, the Welcome Agent will not send emails automatically.
+Instead, users will have the opportunity to review emails before they are sent.
+   - **Purpose**: Allows for manual approval of emails, ensuring greater control over the communication sent to new users.
+   - **How it Works**:
+     - Emails are queued for review instead of being sent immediately.
+     - A new page, **Email History**, will display the emails under review.
+     - Users can approve or deny emails from this page:
+       - Approved emails are sent immediately.
+       - Denied emails are marked as "Denied" and not sent.

 ---

 ## Admin Side